oncodash/ontoweaver/docs/sections/mapping_api.rst

 cat
 ~~~

-The *cat* transformer concatenates the values cells of the defined
+The *cat* transformer concatenates the value cells of several
-columns and then inserts a single node.
+columns and then creates a single node.
 For example, the mapping below
 would result in the concatenation of cell values from the columns
 ``variant_id``, and ``disease``, to the node type ``variant``.
 The
 values are concatenated in the order written in the ``columns`` section.